emilyforst/emilyforst.github.io/_posts/2017-10-26-recursion-part-4.md

 > - Depth - The number of edges on the longest path from a node to a leaf node
 > - Height - The number of edges from a node to the tree's root node
 > - Level -  The number of edges from a node to the tree's root node + 1

+	         11
+	        /  \
+	       7    15
+	      / \   / \
+	     2  8  13  18

+What is the depth, height, and level of the node whose value is 7 in the above tree?